 More About Orchestronics:

 Electronic classical music is still a mystery to many ears.
-While classical music may have been "uncool" in many households, since the days of Elvis, electronic instruments add life and modern style to some very clever music.
+While classical music may have been "uncool" in many households, since the days of Elvis, electronic instruments add life and modern style to some very innovative music.

 American Idol Underground

-Copyright 2013, Orchestronics
+Copyright 2023, Orchestronics